I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtopenadapterfromhdc.md

 <p>This function might also return other <b>NTSTATUS</b> values.</p>

 ## -remarks
 <p>A graphics adapter corresponds to a video card.
 A monitor output corresponds to a head on a video card.
 A system with a single video card contains only one adapter.
 However, if the video card supports multiple heads, it supports outputting to multiple monitors.</p>

 <p>The following code example demonstrates how an OpenGL ICD can use <b>D3DKMTOpenAdapterFromHdc</b> to retrieve the graphics adapter handle and the output for the primary monitor from the HDC.</p>

-<p>A graphics adapter corresponds to a video card.
-A monitor output corresponds to a head on a video card.
-A system with a single video card contains only one adapter.
-However, if the video card supports multiple heads, it supports outputting to multiple monitors.</p>

-<p>The following code example demonstrates how an OpenGL ICD can use <b>D3DKMTOpenAdapterFromHdc</b> to retrieve the graphics adapter handle and the output for the primary monitor from the HDC.</p>